aliREZA79400/ProductStapler/README.md

 2. **Clusters** products using hierarchical nested clustering algorithms
 3. **Serves** clustered products through a REST API with hierarchical navigation
 4. **Displays** products in a modern web interface with authentication

-The system is designed with a microservices architecture, fully containerized with Docker Compose, and implements production-ready patterns for scalability and maintainability.

 ## System Architecture